 Click HERE for the latest Storybook.
 Other editions can be accessed at the bottom of the page.

-PHAIWA has now produced five WA Indigenous Storybooks, the most recent focussing on the Kimberley region of WA.
+PHAIWA has now produced six WA Indigenous Storybooks, the most recent focussing on the Gascoyne region of WA.
 The past funders of the books include The Government of Western Australia and Healthway.
-Healthway has provided futher funding for another four edtions of the storybook which focusses on showcasing the many positive community based projects occurring in rural and remote Indigenous communities and celebrating people who are contributing to the social, economic, health and environmental outcomes for their people.
+Healthway has provided futher funding for another three edtions of the storybook which focusses on showcasing the many positive community based projects occurring in rural and remote Indigenous communities and celebrating people who are contributing to the social, economic, health and environmental outcomes for their people.

 Photo taken at Walmadan on the Dampier Peninsula.
 Photo credit Rod Hartvigsen